lewisHome/p3_Behavioural-Cloning/writeup_template.md

 ### Angle and Gradient Simulation

-To further suplement the data I applied translations to the image to simulate the car driving on gradients by applying vertical translations to the image data.
+To further suplement the data I applied translations to the image to simulate the car driving up and down hills.
+This was done by by applying vertical translations to the image data.
 I also applied horizontal translations to the image data to further supplement data for cornering.

 To translate the image I defined a function to take an image and shift it a given number of pixels horizontally and vertically using the opencv function warpAffine.